panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Backbone Properties

-Backbone path properties relate to path elements that not within the same domain as an endpoint considering them, thus, in the backbone from the endpoint's point of view.
+Backbone path properties relate to path elements not within the same domain as an endpoint considering them, thus, in the backbone from the endpoint's point of view.

 Typically, backbone properties are less accessible to an endpoint than domain properties, due to the potential increased distance and the lack of pre-existing trust or contractual relationship.